Kitura/Package-Builder/README.md

 ![Codecov Report](/img/codecov-swift-cfenv-1024x768.png?raw=true "Code Coverage Report")

+Please note that Codecov is only leveraged when executing builds on the macOS platform.

 ### Custom Xcode project generation
 If for Codecov, you need a custom command to generate the Xcode project for your Swift package, you should include a `.swift-xcodeproj` file that contains your custom `swift package generate-xcodeproj` command.